nais/doc/gcp/buckets.md

 # Cloud Storage Buckets

 {% hint style="danger" %}
-Cloud Storage buckets is in ALPHA and MUST NOT be used in production environments.
+Cloud Storage buckets is in BETA.
+It has not been tested extensively.
 {% endhint %}

 You can request a Google Cloud Storage bucket through the NAIS manifest.
 This feature is only available in GCP clusters.